-Elements and compounds Limit values (mg/kg of total dry panel) Test method (yet to be specified)
+Elements and compounds Limit values (mg/kg of total dry panel)

 Arsenic 25

 Cadmium 50

 Chromium 25

 Copper 40

 Lead 90

 Mercury 25

 Fluorine 100

 Chlorine 1000

 Pentachlorophenol (PCP) 5

 Tar oils (benzo(a)pyrene) 0,5

-Assessment and verification: A declaration shall be provided that recycled wood is used in the production of wood based materials.
-In addition, test results shall be provided to verify compliance with limit values as laid down in table 3.3.
+Assessment and verification: A declaration shall be provided that recycled wood or plant material is used in the production of laminates.
+In addition, test results shall be provided to verify compliance with limit values as laid down in text.
+If it can be proved that the substances indicated have not been used, the application of test to demonstrate compliance with this requirement can be avoided.